yaswanthnidumukkala/ds-algo/README.md

 - Memory - Space complexity

 Generally, there is a trade off between Speed and Memory.
 If you want the program to run faster, you must burn extra memory.
 If you want it to be memory efficient, you must sacrifice with Speed.
+Sometimes Readability may be more important than Scalability.
+Sometimes Time complexity is important than Space Complexity.
+Choose wisely.
+**Premature optimization is the root of all evil 😈**

 ## BIG O 😲:
 - There are many ways to solve a problem through code.
 Both efficient and inefficient ways.